Barclay James Harvest: History

-John Lees' Barclay James Harvest (since 1998)
+John Lees' Barclay James Harvest (1998–2023)

 This derivative of Barclay James Harvest features John Lees, bassist Craig Fletcher, drummer Kevin Whitehead and keyboard player Jez Smith.
 The band originally featured "Woolly" Stuart Wolstenholme on keyboards before his death in December 2010.
 The group formed in 1999 to record the album "Nexus".
 Craig Fletcher and Kevin Whitehead were from Wolstenholme's band "Maestoso", and John and Woolly were members of the original Barclay James Harvest.
 The band toured in the UK and Europe in 2006, and recorded the live album "Legacy" at the Shepherd's Bush Empire in London.
-Since then, the band has played at venues in the UK, but more so in the rest of Europe, where they achieve good success.

 The band toured again around the UK in 2009.
 They played at the Berlin Wall anniversary festival at the Brandenburg Gate, Bad Homburg in Germany with JLBJH's best attendance of 17,500 people, and more recently in Porto, Portugal with an attendance of 5,000.
 The band recently visited America, and played in Philadelphia.
 John Lees' Barclay James Harvest is currently signed and managed by Esoteric Recordings.
 Mark Powell, founder of the label, works as the band manager.

-In October 2013 JLBJH released "North", a studio album of all-new material, recorded at John's own Friamere Studios, on limited edition vinyl, CD and deluxe CD with a bonus disc recorded live at the Buxton Opera House.
+In October 2013, JLBJH released "North", a studio album of all-new material, recorded at John's own Friamere Studios, on limited edition vinyl, CD and deluxe CD with a bonus disc recorded live at the Buxton Opera House.
 "North" was very well received, going on to become Cherry Red's biggest selling album of the fourth quarter of 2013.
 The band played nine gigs on a UK tour to promote the album, followed by a live radio concert for Christmas on German station SWR1.
+On 11 December 2022, John Lees announced on his website that his band would not tour after the 2023 gigs.
 The band also formerly featured Jeff Leach and Mike Bramwell as guest musicians.

+Although not an active touring band the lineup from the previous album released Relativity on 17 October 2025.
+Once again it was produced by the band themselves and released through Esoteric Recordings.
+Stephen W. Tayler did the mixing for the album who is also known "for his previous work with artists including Kate Bush, Rupert Hine and Van der Graaf Generator."
+In review of the album Prog said that it "goes big on concepts, scale and length" and the "sophisticated 78 minutes glide confidently through the gentle, unhurried brand of progressive rock which made the BJH name."
+Bookended by the songs "Relativity Part 1 (Through The Dust)" and "Relativity Part 2 (The Stars That Shine)" the album contains songs that include "full-tempo constructions" and acoustic featured ballads.